 Note.
 N represents sample size.
+SD represents standard deviation.

 a For Problem 10, the original study used the Likert Scale with a 1 (strongly agree) to 5 (strongly disagree) rating and the replication used a 1 (not accurate at all) to 5 (very accurate) rating.

-Table 13

-Summary of all chi-square results
+Table 12 Problems 1-6, 9, and 19: Summary of χ² tests